cousinskeeta/cousinskeeta.github.io/_posts/2019-12-10-hypothesis_test_around_the_mean.markdown

 * If you have **two variables** where samples correspond to different levels, and cells are  **not replicated** , samples have **normal** distribution with **unknown** variance, the suggested test is a **Randomized Block Design**
 * If you have **two variables** where samples correspond to different levels, and cells are  **not replicated** , samples have **non-normal** distribution with **known** variance, the suggested test is a **Friedman's Test **.

+This was a brief helper post on Statistical Testing.
+I hope to provide more guidance if there is any interest.
+Feel free to drop a line, follow my blog, and stay in touch.